-A single woman is an appealing choice for a married man compared to a married or divorced as she has ‘less emotional baggage’.
+A single woman is an appealing choice for a married man compared to a married or divorced one as she has ‘less emotional baggage’.

 Young women are known to go for older men in such relationships where the man is financially much better off and can give his ‘lady’ a lavish lifestyle.
 A gloss that is very appealing.

-The consequences for a single Desi girl in this situation are even more greater and dangerous than a non-Asian woman.
+The consequences for a single Desi girl in this situation are even greater and more dangerous than a non-Asian woman.

-The man in the affair is also affected with regards to wife, possibly children and his extended family and relatives.
+The man in the affair is also affected with regards to his wife, possibly children and his extended family and relatives.

-But the scenario of how does a Desi woman cope with the love she has for a man, who is out of reach in terms of a future, becomes a very antagonising challenge.
+This kind of scenario of how does a Desi woman cope with the love she has for a man, who is out of reach in terms of a future, becomes a very antagonising challenge.

 Does, she accept all the restrictions and be the ‘second’ woman in his life or does she try and fight for this man, trying to get him to leave his wife?

-The case of Mindy Sanghera the 23-year-old Dentistry student jailed for killing her married lover, Sair Ali’s pregnant wife, Sana Ali, highlights how such a relationship can spiral out of control.
+The UK case of Mindy Sanghera the 23-year-old Dentistry student jailed for killing her married lover, Sair Ali’s pregnant wife, Sana Ali, highlights how such a relationship can spiral out of control.

 After writing hysterical letters to Sair, she confronted his wife and stabbed her over 40 times, including stabbing her deep into her pregnant belly.

-This is an example of how dark a relationship with a married man can get within the Asian community.
+This is an example of how dark a relationship with a married man can get within the South Asian community.
 Where cultures and backgrounds can conflict and result in tragedy.